mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 ```

 If you "Build & Run" the project now (cmd+R), you should see an empty, black window with the caption "Hello World".

+## Using Gosu for C++, but without Xcode

+If you are not keen on using Xcode and/or CocoaPods, you can also install Gosu as a "normal" library using Homebrew:

+`brew install libgosu` ([formula here])

+You can then use Gosu with CMake or pkg-config as demonstrated in [[Getting Started on Linux]].